 - Solicit volunteers from your staff to fix what needs fixing.

 - Establish a timeline for rewriting the broken policies and drafting new policies that reflect your current circumstances, environment, and service delivery.

 - Circulate a draft of the revised policies to a wide audience representing varied perspectives.

 - Schedule a briefing or a series of briefings to introduce the new policies and solicit questions.

 - Distribute digital versions of the revised policy manual, far and wide.

 - Hold your personnel accountable for adherence to the new policies.

 When You Want Help

 Remember that the Nonprofit Risk Management Center exists to help nonprofits address risk management challenges.
 We’re here to take your phone calls and e-mails on any imaginable risk management topic.
 We offer frank risk management advice and point you to resources and materials that will help you better understand the dilemma you’re facing and the solution we recommend.
-To access this free service, click here.
+To access RISK HELP, join our Affiliate Member program.

 Melanie Herman is Executive Director of the Nonprofit Risk Management Center.